 According to the Center for Disease Control, teen DV has both serious short-term and long-term consequences.
 While healthy relationships tend to have a positive effect on emotional development and future relationships, abusive relationships often do the opposite.
 Dating violence victims are likely to experience suicidal thoughts, antisocial behaviors, depression and anxiety, and engage in unhealthy behaviors such as alcohol and drug use.

 Unfortunately, many cases go unreported because victims are afraid to tell their family and friends.
 If you are experiencing dating abuse, then please get help immediately.
 We include various resources to assist you.
-If, on the other hand, you have been accused of violence, you many need a criminal defense attorney to assist you.
+If, on the other hand, you have been accused of violence, you may face serious criminal charges and might need a criminal defense attorney to assist you.

 Teen Dating Violence Awareness Month